wyne-ybanez/personal-portfolio-master/TESTING.md

   4. Check if navbar stays sticky past the header
   5. Check to see if the links work and bring you to the right sections/html files
   6. Check to see if the navbar toggler/hamburger is visible

+  (i) Bug encountered where Navbar would stay sticky only until the header section has finished.

-### Navbar Comments & Bug
+### Navbar Comments

 - Instead of coloring the navbar toggler to become visible.
 Instead, I initially used an icon from font awesome to show represent it and colored it.
 - This has now been changed to a Font-Awesome Icon.

-(i) Bug encountered where Navbar would stay sticky only until the header section has finished.

 ### Navbar Debug